-- Use Service Maps to find connections
+- Use service maps to find connections

-After you install the APM agent, use Service Maps to get a full view into your application’s architecture.
-Service Maps allow you to identify any external services, web services, databases, or APIs that the application might be connecting to.
+After you install the APM agent, use service maps to get a full view into your application’s architecture. service maps allow you to identify any external services, web services, databases, or APIs that the application might be connecting to.

 Once you have an application node on the map, you can add its connections to the map, including New Relic Browser apps, databases, or external services (for example, third-party APIs).
 Every node you add is automatically connected to the map, so you see the shape of your application’s architecture emerge.

-- Use Health Maps to analyze ownership
+- Use Entity explorer to analyze health

-From the Health Map, you can:
+From Entity explorer, you can:

-Identify which users will be affected by a migration.
+Identify which users will be affected by a migration

-Discover application architecture details, such as the number of tiers and data sources.
+Discover application architecture details, such as the number of tiers and data sources

-Discover any dependencies.
+Discover any dependencies

-Extract operational costs of each application or group.
+Extract operational costs of each application or group

 - Use the Inventory page to identify components

-Infrastructure's Inventory page gives you visibility into the software packages installed on your servers.
+Infrastructure's inventory page gives you visibility into the software packages installed on your servers.
 New Relic Infrastructure reports detailed information about a system’s per-host configuration, including system modules, configuration files, metadata, packages, services, user sessions, and more.
-The Inventory page provides a real-time, filterable, searchable view into each host’s configuration.
+The inventory page provides a real-time, filterable, searchable view into each host’s configuration.
 Use this data to identify various components of the applications you want to migrate.

 Analyze these criteria for each of your apps to determine the next steps for your migration: